lmh34/lucy-herr-portfolio/flight_delay_prediction.md

 2) Next, the 2015-2018 training set was split again along an 80/20 ratio.
 The new reduced train set was used for the bulk of modeling and cross validation, while the 20% “pure” validation set was set aside for limited use in evaluation.
 <br>
 <br>
-3) As we developed our models, each was cross-validated using a sliding time-series split cross-validation design illustrated here.
+3) As we developed our models, each was cross-validated using a sliding time-series split cross-validation design.
 <br>
 <br>
 <img src="images/261_cross_validation.png" width="400"/>